neondatabase/website/content/docs/guides/cloudflare-pages.md

 ### Add your Neon connection string as an environment variable

-The Cloudflare production deployment still doesn't have access to the `DATABASE_URL` environment variable.
-To add it, we need to navigate to the Cloudflare dashboard and add it manually.
+The Cloudflare production deployment doesn't have access to the `DATABASE_URL` environment variable yet.
+Hence, we need to navigate to the Cloudflare dashboard and add it manually.

 Navigate to the dashboard and select the `Settings` section in your project.
 Go to the `Environment Variables` tab and add a new environment variable named `DATABASE_URL` with the value of your Neon database connection string.